-According to the Rocky Mountain Insurance Information Association, the average car accident settlement is $15,443.
-However, trying to determine a typical car accident settlement is kind of like comparing apples and oranges.
-The car accident settlement that you should expect and aim for depends on a lot of different factors.
-Each car accident settlement is personal and unique to the person who is making the claim.
+Trying to determine a typical settlement is kind of like comparing apples and oranges.
+The amount you should expect and aim for depends on a lot of different factors.
+Each situation is personal and unique to the individual who is making the claim.

 Nevada is an at-fault state.
-That means a car accident victim can make a claim even if they have only minor injuries or property damage from the accident.
-There are many more car accident lawsuits and settlements in at-fault states than there are in no-fault states.
+That means a victim can make a claim even if they have only minor injuries or property damage from the accident.
+There are many more lawsuits and settlements in at-fault states than there are in no-fault states.

-Of course, that means the typical car accident settlement is going to be lower in at-fault states.
-But it doesn’t mean that accident victims in at-fault states have fewer rights or worse outcomes than victims in no-fault states.
+Of course, that means the typical settlement is going to be lower in at-fault states.
+But it doesn’t mean that victims in at-fault states have fewer rights or worse outcomes than victims in no-fault states.
 It simply means that there’s a different system in place.

 What to Expect for Your Car Accident Settlement

-- The severity of your injuries – The more severe and long-lasting your injuries are, the higher your car accident settlement should be.
-The purpose of a car accident settlement is to fairly compensate you for your losses and damages.
-Therefore, if you have serious injuries, you deserve a large settlement.
-A settlement should be proportional to the seriousness of your injuries.
+The more severe and long-lasting your injuries are, the higher your settlement should be.
+The purpose of a claim is to fairly compensate you for your losses and damages.
+Therefore, if you have serious injuries, you deserve a larger sum.
+The amount you receive should be proportional to the seriousness of your injuries.

-- The laws in your state – The laws in your state impact the amount of your car accident settlement.
-Each state makes its own car accident laws.
-While all of the states hope to compensate accident victims fairly, there are subtle differences in car accident laws between states that can impact the value of your claim.
+The laws in your state impact the amount of your settlement.
+While all of the states hope to compensate victims fairly, there are subtle differences in the laws between states that can impact the value of your claim.